pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 end
 ```

-What it does is that it would proxy the saved attributes from the `Product`
+What does this do, exactly?
+It would proxy the saved attributes from the Product
-model to the `Image` model.
-In the Product form you will need to add the
+model to the Image model.
+In the Product form you’ll need to add the
 additional fields for the image association.
 You can do it by using the
 `fields_for` helper.